sane-city/wot-servient/doc/binding/akka.md

 ## Configuration

-To add Akka support to the Servient, `"city.sane.wot.binding.akka.AkkaProtocolServer"` must be added to Config parameter `wot.servient.server` and
+To add Akka support to the Servient, `"city.sane.wot.binding.akka.AkkaProtocolServer"` must be added to Config parameter `wot.servient.servers` and
 `"city.sane.wot.binding.akka.AkkaProtocolClientFactory"` must be added to parameter `wot.servient.client-factories`.